-There has been a tremendous effort to eradicate hydrilla from spreading in and out of the Cayuga Inlet; an effort very unique for New York State and the US in general.
-Very few states have developed programs for rapidly responding to this sort of aggressive invasive plant.
+There has been a tremendous effort to prevent hydrilla in the Cayuga Inlet from spreading.
+Few states have developed rapid response programs to eradicate this sort of aggressive invasive plant.

-The growing problems around invasive plants, animals, and insects will acquire many state laws and agency procedures to change in order to meet the goals of eradication.
-The hydrilla task force is trying to achieve rapid response to the hydrilla invasion without currently having the supporting legal or policy infrastructure.
-Many people, including local, state, and federal officials, are working very hard, daily, to both stop hydrilla and build the networks, laws, and policies necessary for combating future problems with invasive species.
+Due to the expanding issues involving invasive plants, animals, and insects, many state laws and agency procedures must change in order to meet the end goal of eradication.
+The hydrilla task force is trying to achieve rapid response to the hydrilla invasion without currently possessing enough supporting legal or policy infrastructure.
+Many people, including local, state, and federal officials, are working very diligently to stop hydrilla from spreading and to build the networks, laws, and policies necessary for combating future problems with invasive species.

 Penalties include the following: "Any person who engages in any activity prohibited by this Local Law shall be guilty of a violation.
 Every person convicted of a violation of this Local Law shall be subject to a fine of not more than Two Hundred and Fifty Dollars ($250).